-C. Notice of Noncompliance - Baseline Monitoring Report Discharge Authorization Request Verification (NONBMRDAR)
+C. Notice of Noncompliance - Baseline Monitoring Report Verification (NONBMR)

-A NONBMRDAR is a written notification, sent via served by U.S. first-class mail, U.S. Ccertified Mmail, or personally\Return Receipt Requested which is directed to an authorized representative of an IU found to be in noncompliance with an applicable effluent discharge standard of Appendix C (categorical pretreatment standards) of the Ordinance, during the initial Baseline Monitoring Report-Discharge Authorization Request verification inspection and sampling.
-The NONBMRDAR advises the IU to achieve compliance within 90 days of the date of the NONBMRDAR.
-The IU is also advised that the District will inspect and sample the IU within 90 days of the date of the NONBMRDAR and that the IU will be recommended for Show Cause action if the IU is again found in noncompliance.
-These NONBMRDARs are not issued to those companies who exceed a return-tocompliance period of 90 days.
+A NONBMR is a written notification, sent via Certified Mail, Return Receipt Requested, which is directed to an authorized representative of an IU found to be in noncompliance with an applicable effluent discharge standard of Appendix C (categorical pretreatment standards) of the Ordinance, during the initial Baseline Monitoring Report verification inspection and sampling.
+The NONBMR advises the IU of the nature of the noncompliance and requires the IU to achieve compliance within 90 days of the date of the NONBMR.
+The IU is also advised that the District will inspect and sample the IU within 90 days of the date of the NONBMR and that the IU will be recommended for Show Cause action if the IU is again found in noncompliance.
+These NONBMRs are not issued to those companies who exceed a return-tocompliance period of 90 days.
 Companies who exceed the 90 day period are recommended for Show Cause action.